14 Types of Mustard to Excite Your Meals & Taste Buds

 Honey mustard is the perfect choice of condiment for those who cannot handle the heat in their food.
-These types of mustard are perfect for french fries, hamburgers, chicken strips, and so much more.
+These types of mustard are perfect for any types of french fries, hamburgers, chicken strips, and so much more.

 As the name gives away, it is made from an equal ratio of honey and mustard to achieve such sweetness.
 Some companies even amp up the sweetness a little more by adding in more honey.

 To keep the mild flavor profile, it uses yellow seeds rather than the other two.
 It has a very smooth consistency, so it is still easily palatable despite its complexity, especially for kids.
 They can dip their chicken nuggets and enjoy them with their snacks.

 You can even whip some up at home.
 Take equal parts of honey and mustard and whisk them (any types of whisks will work here) before pouring them in a little squeezy bottle to store them in the refrigerator.